talk2viren/umermansoor.github.io/_posts/2017-08-11-caching-strategies-and-how-to-choose-the-right-one.md

 ### Summary

-In this post, we explored several caching strategies and discussed how to **choose the right read/write cache combination**.
-In short, you evaluate your system's read and write patterns, and pick the best ones.
+In this post, we explored different caching strategies and their pros and cons.
+In practice, carefully evaluate your goals, understand data access (read/write) patterns and choose the best strategy or a combination.

-What happens if you choose the wrong strategy or combination?
-One that doesn't match your data or the access patterns?
+What happens if you choose wrong?
+One that doesn't match your goals or access patterns?
 You may introduce additional latency, or at the very least, not see the *full benefits*.
 For example, if you choose *write-through/read-through* when you actually should be using *write-around/read-through* (written data is accessed less frequently), you'll have useless junk in your cache.
 Arguably, if the cache is big enough, it may be fine.
 But in many real-world, high-throughput systems, when memory is never big enough and server costs are a concern, the right strategy, matters.

 I hope you enjoyed this post.
 Let me know in the comments section below which type of caching strategies you used in your projects.
 Until next time.